webondevices/webondevices/content/posts/20-04-2018/index.md

 }
 ```

-This is the most basic logic possible to work with the measurements, but in the final version of the code not just "001" is interpreted as "line is under the right side of the car" but also "011" as this could very easily happen, if the line is thicker than usual.
+This is the most basic logic possible to work with the incoming signals.
+In the final version of the code we also have some logic to handle situations where the line is thicker than usual and it might be detected by two sensors at the same time.

 ### Steering